satishkumarj/onepangaea/README.md

 Send ONE tokens to all live addresses, please follow below steps

+(make sure to run the following commands in the same directory where your wallet.sh is present)

 **Remove previous script file if exists**
 ```shell
 \rm -rf  send_transactions.p*